brybree/dotfiles/README.md

 If however, you do not want zsh, here the modification you should do after cloning this repository:
 - Alacritty -> change the `[terminal]` section
-- Doom -> change the `explicit-shell-file-name` value in 'custom.el' file
 - Tmux -> change the `default-shell` value
 - Vim -> add to you '.shellrc' file:
 `export VIMINIT="source $HOME/.config/vim/vim.conf`